-- New developments should not contravene the Council's Air Quality Action Plan, or render any of the measures unworkable; - Wherever possible, new developments should not create a new "street canyon" as this inhibits pollution dispersion;

-- Delivering sustainable development should be the key theme of any application; - New development should be designed to minimise public exposure to pollution sources, e.g. by locating habitable rooms away from busy roads, whilst minimising energy demand;
+- New developments should not contravene the Council's Air Quality Action Plan, or render any of the measures unworkable; - Wherever possible, new developments should not create a new "street canyon", or a building configuration that inhibits effective pollution dispersion; - Delivering sustainable development should be the key theme of any application; - New development should be designed to minimise public exposure to pollution sources, e.g. by locating habitable rooms away from busy roads, or directing combustion generated pollutants through well sited vents or chimney stacks.

-Operational Phase
+Operational phase

-The provision of at least 1 Electric Vehicle (EV) "rapid charge" point per 10 residential dwellings and/or 1000m2

-- of commercial floorspace.
-Where on-site parking is provided for residential dwellings, EV charging points for each parking space should be made; - Where development generates significant additional traffic, provision of a detailed travel plan (with provision to measure its implementation and effect) which sets out measures to encourage sustainable means of transport (public, cycling and walking) via subsidised or free-ticketing, improved links to bus stops, improved infrastructure and layouts to improve accessibility and safety; - All gas-fired boilers to meet a minimum standard of <40 mgNOx/kWh - All gas-fired CHP to meet a minimum emissions standard of: - ° Spark ignition engine: 150 mgNOx/Nm3 - ° Compression ignition engine: 400 mgNOx/Nm3 - ° Gas turbine: 50 mgNOx/Nm3 - Consideration should be given to adopting the emission standards for heat and power plant, as set out in the Mayor of London's SPG. - A presumption should be to use gas-fired installations.
-Where biomass is proposed (normally outside of urban areas) it is to meet minimum emissions standards of - ° Solid biomass boiler: 180 mgNOx/Nm3 and 15 mgPM/Nm3
+- The provision of at least 1 Electric Vehicle (EV) "rapid charge" point per 10 residential dwellings and/or 1000m2 of commercial floorspace.
+Where on-site parking is provided for residential dwellings, EV charging points for each parking space should be made. - Where development generates significant additional traffic, provision of a detailed travel plan (with provision to measure its implementation and effect) which sets out measures to encourage sustainable means of transport (public, cycling and walking) via subsidised or free-ticketing, improved links to bus stops, improved infrastructure and layouts to improve accessibility and safety. - All gas-fired boilers to meet a minimum standard of <40 mgNO_v/kWh. - All gas-fired CHP plant to meet a minimum emissions standard of: - [°] Spark ignition engine22: 250 mgNO2/Nm3;